bxbd/darkice-rpi-cookbook/README.md

-## darkice for raspberry pi Cookbook
-This installs darkice with mp3 support for the rasperri pi
+Install darkice with mp3 support on a raspberry pi

 ## Requirements
-A raspberry pi with installed chef
+A raspberry pi with chef installed

 ## Usage